There is treasure to be desired and

 The method used for extraction is steam distillation.

 Peppermint is very versatile and has been used for various complaints over many centuries.
-It has been used aromatically, topically and internally; It has been used for indigestion, constipation, stress, nausea, diarrhea, headaches, sore throats, toothaches and cramps; It has been used as a flavouring agent; It has been used in soaps, detergents, cosmetics and perfumes.
+It has been used aromatically, topically and internally; It has been used for indigestion, constipation, stress, nausea, diarrhea, headaches, sore throats, toothaches and cramps; It has been used as a flavoring agent; It has been used in soaps, detergents, cosmetics and perfumes.

 note: Very efficacious. (one drop of clinical grade peppermint oil = approximately 28 cups of peppermint tea)